AriFordsham/GHCWiki/commentary/packages/package-compatibility-proposal.md

 This approach therefore doesn't scale to API changes that include types and classes, but it can cope with changes to functions only.

-## 4.2 Split base from underneath
+## 4.2 Rename base, and provide a compatibility wrapper

 This requires the re-exporting functionality described above.
-When splitting base, we would create several new packages and additionally a backwards-compatibility wrapper called `base` that re-exports all of them.
+When splitting base, we would rename the base package, creating several new packages.  e.g. `base-3.0` would be replaced by `newbase-1.0`, `concurrent-1.0`, `generics-1.0`, etc.  Additionally, we would provide a wrapper called `base-4.0` that re-exports all of the new packages.

 Advantages: